 - (a) undertakings are no longer appropriate and need to be varied, superseded or released; or - (b) an order is no longer appropriate and needs to be varied or revoked. - 5.
-CMA Guidance document CMA11, Remedies: Guidance on the CMA's approach to the variation and termination of merger, monopoly and market undertakings and orders provides that the CMA will typically publish an Invitation to Comment in circumstances where it receives a request for a review. - 6.
-As the guidance sets out, this is generally a two-stage process: first the CMA decides whether to conduct a review, and then a review group (drawn from members of the CMA Panel) considers the substantive question of whether to vary the remedy.
-This consultation relates to the first stage (deciding to conduct a review).
+CMA Guidance document CMA11, Remedies: Guidance on the CMA's approach to the variation and termination of merger, monopoly and market undertakings and orders provides that the CMA will typically publish an Invitation to Comment in circumstances where it receives a request for a review.
+2